trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 **Search input selector** - This text is used as a jQuery selector when the extension is trying to find the input search element.
 Again, this should only require changing to react to changes made by the Sonarr/Radarr/Lidarr developers.

 # Create package
-Powershell scripts and batch files that execute those PS scripts are included but these simply zip the Extension directory, as that's all that's required to publish this to the Chrome Web Store and Microsoft Edge Addons sites.
+Powershell scripts and batch files that execute those PS scripts are included but these simply zip the ChromiumExtension or FirefoxAddOn directories, as that's all that's required to publish this to the Chrome Web Store, Microsoft Edge Addons and Firefox Addons sites.

 # Contribute
 If you can make this extension better I'm happy for the help!
 Create a pull request and get in touch.
 Alternatively feel free to raise an issue if you've found a bug.